-Join Scott Pagano for an in-depth discussion in this video How to set keyframes, part of Up and Running with Houdini.
+Join Scott Pagano for an in-depth discussion in this video How to set keyframes, part of Learning Houdini.

 - Animation in Houdini can be accomplished via keyframe techniques as well as procedural techniques where we use networks of nodes to generate animation data.
 We'll take a look at keyframe techniques first.
 There are three ways of generating keyframe data.
 We'll start with the most laborious and we'll move towards the ways that are more automatic and more fun.
 So we'll start by creating a box, we'll just grab a box from our shelf and drop it down in the middle of our scene.
 Next we're gonna go over to little Transform values here that got set when we dropped the box in the scene.